angular/angular/aio/content/guide/language-service.md

 ### Quick info and navigation

-The quick-info feature allows you to hover to see where components, directives, and modules come from.
+The quick-info feature lets you hover to see where components, directives, and modules come from.
 You can then click "Go to definition" or press F12 to go directly to the definition.

 <div class="lightbox">